amdli/Distinguishing-cortical-indexes-of-arousal-and-awareness/README.md

 # Code Repository for *Detecting cortical index of arousal in sleeping patients with unresponsive wakefulness syndrome*

 This repository contains the analysis code used in the manuscript:
-**"*Detecting cortical index of arousal in sleeping patients with unresponsive wakefulness syndrome*" (submitted to Cell Reports, 202X)**
+**"*Detecting cortical index of arousal in sleeping patients with unresponsive wakefulness syndrome*" (submitted to Cell Reports, 2025)**

 ---

 ## Overview
 The repository includes scripts for:
-- Data preprocessing (overnight EEG/EOG/EMG sleep recordings)
+- Data preprocessing
 - Statistical analysis of patient and control groups
-- Figure generation for the main text and supplemental materials

 ---

 ## Requirements